What are Azure IoT solution accelerators?

 You can deploy the Remote Monitoring solution accelerator in the following configurations:

 - Standard: Expanded infrastructure deployment for developing a production deployment.
-The Azure Container Service deploys the microservices to multiple Azure virtual machines.
+The Azure Container Service deploys the microservices to several Azure virtual machines.
 Kubernetes orchestrates the Docker containers that host the individual microservices.

 - Basic: Reduced cost version for a demonstration or to test a deployment.
 All the microservices deploy to a single Azure virtual machine.